 It was a tremendous privilege to be so close to such wonderful animals in their natural environment and to sit and observe them with no pressure on our time.
 Billie's knowledge really came into it's own here because not only could he tells us about the animals - with some showing us how to tell their ages - but also talking about their behaviour & traits.

 Aside from Baboons & Monkeys, one of the first large animals we came across in Lake Manyara park were the Giraffes.
 Throughout the week we were constantly amazed at how such large animals could appear and disappear, almost from nowhere!
 A little later, we came across our first family of lions.
 Unusually, a large male taking interest in his cubs, although these seemed more interested in mum's milk!

 The Ngorogoro Crater gave us pretty much everything and was our first view of the massed numbers of Wildebeest & Zebras.
-As Billie told is, these two species have a strong symbiotic relationship.
+As Billie told us, these two species have a strong symbiotic relationship.
 Wildebeest are great at finding food but can easily wander into predators!
-Zebras have acutely tuned sensors for danger - one instance in the Serengeti saw a herd of Zebras around a watering hole when one saw a Hyena across the other side.
+Zebras have acutely tuned senses for danger - one instance in the Serengeti saw a herd of Zebras around a watering hole when one saw a Hyena across the other side.
 There was an almighty squawk, resulting in the whole herd bolting and taking the attendant Giraffes with them.
 Whilst the latter are beautifully graceful animals in "walk" mode, all grace is lost when the pace picks up & they become the most gangling animals on this planet!

 One of the things we noticed in the Serengeti was how well the predators camouflaged themselves in the plains grass!